-The IDSD - What is it, and how does it work?
+A novel disc stabilization approach - What is it, and how does it work?

-The polymers simultaneously disperse uniformly through the porous extracellular matrix of the intervertebral disc’s annulus fibrosus region, and attaches the chain ends to the peripheral fibrils of the disc annulus’ extracellular matrix.
-Genipin molecules begin to self-polymerize in seconds (prior to injection), with the majority of dispersal, self-polymerization, and attachment complete within 10 minutes, while the remaining unattached polymers diffuse through and attach to the dense but porous matrix upon contact until all of the genipin chains are attached to the matrix.
+The polymers simultaneously disperse uniformly through the porous extracellular matrix of the intervertebral disc’s annulus fibrosus, and attach the chain ends to the surface of collagen fibrils throughout the disc annulus tissue.
+The polymers begin to self-polymerize in seconds (prior to injection), with the majority of dispersal, self-polymerization, and attachment complete within 10 minutes, while the remaining unattached polymers diffuse through and attach to the dense but porous matrix upon contact until all of the polymer chains are attached to the matrix.